mmgithub123/prometheus-monitoring-alertmanager-on-kubernetes/README.md

 you have additional to do:

+0，create namespace kube-ops，all resource in this namespace，use command：

+kubectl create ns kube-ops

-1, create configmap from dir prometheus-config  use command:
+1, create configmap from dir prometheus-config ， use command:

 kubectl --kubeconfig=kube/config   create configmap pro-config --from-file=proconfig/ -n namespace